Sharp threshold for percolation on expanders: Threshold phenomenon for the appearance of a giant component

 Next we establish an upper bound for the variance of the second largest component.
-Our main tool is a result of \cite{FalikSamorodnitsky07} that gives an improved estimate over the Efron-Stein inequality for functions defined on the binary hypercube.
-Recall that the Efron-Stein inequality implies that if $f:\{0,1\}^{E_n} \to \RR$ then
+Our main tool is a result of \citet{FalikSamorodnitsky07} that gives an improved estimate over the Efron--Stein inequality for functions defined on the binary hypercube.
+Recall that the Efron--Stein inequality implies that if $f\dvtx\{0,1\}^{E_n} \to\RR$, then